Getting Exercise in your Garden

 The do’s and don’ts of stretching

 - Stretching is best performed after 5-10 minutes of activity.
 You can start by gathering up your gardening tools.
 Resist the temptation to carry heavy items out at this time.
-Heavy items are best saved after your stretches.
+Heavy items are best saved for after your stretches.

 - Stretch gently and do not bounce.
 Stretches should be held for at least 30 seconds to allow the muscle fibers time to actually unwind.
 Modify your stretch as needed, by either increasing or decreasing the intensity of the stretch to keep it gentle.
 Stretches should not cause pain or discomfort.
 A stretch that is causing pain may actually cause injury to the muscle.